ibm-cloud-docs/cis/glb-session-affinity.md

    `drain-duration`
    :  Optional.
 Time, in seconds, where the origin will drain active sessions.
 After the time elapses, all existing sessions are ended, This field is only used when session affinity is enabled on the load balancer.

-If you require a specific SameSite configuration in your session affinity cookies, CIS recommends that you provide values for `samesite `and `secure` different from `Auto`, instead of relying on the default behavior.
-This way, the value of the SameSite cookie attribute does not change due to configuration changes (namely **Always Use HTTPS**).
-{: note}

 For example: